 This is a pescatarian, veggie and vegan’s heaven with fish landed daily at Newlyn Harbour or 200 yards away in Trevaunance Cove and a choice of meat-free and non-dairy options.
 With Fido in tow you can choose to drink and eat in one of Drifty’s three cosy bars with log burning stoves or in the dog friendly summer garden with the sound of waves crashing.
 It daily specials such as gin-cured mackerel and brown crab risotto with samphire butter you can enjoy a pint of this microbrewery pub’s Alfie’s Revenge or Beacon Pale Ale.
 All the ales are gluten free and you can buy the beers at the pub’s adjoining shop.

+Why not also view pet friendly cottages in Cornwall and pet friendly log cabins in Cornwall if your visiting.
 If you own pubs that take dogs around the Cornwall area, then get in touch and we may be able to add you to this list.